Gisburn: Governance

 Gisburn was historically part of the West Riding of Yorkshire, within the Deanery of Craven, and Wapentake of Staincliffe.
 All these townships became separate civil parishes in 1866, and all except two became part of Bowland Rural District when it was formed in 1894.
 Gisburn and the other parishes of Bowland Rural District were transferred from Yorkshire to Lancashire in 1974.
 Nappa and Swinden became part of Settle Rural District in 1894, and remained in Yorkshire in 1974 as part of the new county of North Yorkshire.

 The civil parish previously had a detached area on the western side of Sawley, with a larger part of that parish on the southern side of Gisburn.
 In 1938 these areas were joined with the respective parishes.

 Along with Rimington, Middop, Gisburn Forest, Paythorne, Newsholme and Horton, the parish forms the Gisburn, Rimington ward of Ribble Valley Borough Council.

 The ward had a population of 1287 in 2001, rising to 1405 in 2011.
-The ward elects a single councillor, who currently is Richard Sherras of the Conservative Party.
+The ward elects a single councillor, who currently is Charles McFall of the Conservative Party.